 At the Surgery Center at Tanasbourne, we specialize in minimally invasive surgical procedures that do not require overnight stays for recovery.
 Our focus is on providing the highest levels of care and safety, as well as a great experience for all of our patients.
 Follow the links to learn more:

 We accept most major insurance plans.
 We also match in-network benefits for those plans with which we are currently out of network.
 Our staff will be happy to assist you in determining your benefits at our facility.
 We are also able to make arrangements for those patients without insurance.
 Please contact our business office at (503) 216-9500 with any questions.

 Please bring your insurance card and identification to the center on the day of your procedure.
 We will need to make a copy for your medical record.
 You may be requested to make a payment at the time of admission.
-We accept personal checks, cash, Visa, and Mastercard.
+We accept personal checks, cash, Visa, Mastercard, Discover and American Express.

 Preparing for Surgery

 Your physician will schedule your procedure with our center.
 A member of our staff will call you one to two days prior to your day of surgery to review your health history and pre-admission testing requirements.
 Please prepare a list of your medications and any questions so they will be available at the time of your phone interview.

 Please make arrangements to have a responsible adult drive you to and from the center.
 It is helpful to have this person at the surgery center to review your discharge instructions, but they do not need to stay the entire time you are with us.
 To ensure your safety you MUST arrange for someone to take you home AND stay with you following your procedure.

 Prepare for surgery by not smoking.
 Smoking produces mucous and increases the risks of complications.
 Patients who have emphysema or bronchitis should avoid being around smokers completely for at least 48 hours prior to the surgery.

 If you’re having a colonoscopy procedure, please download our.